NYPL/metadata-documentation/workflows/troubleshooting.md

 See [Linking Between Systems › Archives Portal → Digital Collections](/metadata-documentation/workflows/linking/#archives-portal--digital-collections) for context

-For Non-MSU Staff
+For Non-Metadata Services Staff
 {: .label .label-purple .m-0 }

 1. Report issues with digitized content not displaying in the Archives Portal via our [contact form](/metadata-documentation/contact/form/)
-   1. Your submission will be routed to the relevant [MSU Liaison 🔒](https://docs.google.com/spreadsheets/d/1P-YDJigon640fTCLP4Ig4-zmzqrX88v5M24ShuxFNVY/edit#gid=0) to be investigated
+   1. Your submission will be routed to the relevant [Metadata Services Liaison 🔒](https://docs.google.com/spreadsheets/d/1P-YDJigon640fTCLP4Ig4-zmzqrX88v5M24ShuxFNVY/edit#gid=0) to be investigated

 For Metadata Services Staff
 {: .label .label-purple .m-0 }